-For the financial year ended 30 September 2012, non-trade amount of \$365,000 (2011: Nil) due from a subsidiary was written off.
-The subsidiary has been suffering significant financial losses and has ceased business operations during the year.
+For the financial year ended 30 September 2013, non-trade amount of \$549,000 (2012: \$365,000) due from a subsidiary was written off.
+The subsidiary has been suffering significant financial losses and has been disposed during the year.

-The Company does not have any non-trade amounts due from subsidiaries that are collectively and individually impaired nor any amounts that are past due but not impaired.
+The Company does not have any non-trade amounts due from subsidiaries that are collectively or individually impaired nor any amounts that are past due but not impaired.